Capablagent

 How it works

-From source code to public credential in three steps.
+From agent answer loop to public credential in three steps.

 1